-Existing Commission strategic documents underpin the necessity of improving the efficiency and effectiveness of law enforcement and judicial cooperation in the EU, as well as of expanding the cooperation with third countries.
-These include, among others, the Security Union Strategy10, the Counter-Terrorism Agenda for the EU11, and the EU Strategy to tackle organised crime12.
+Communication from the Commission to the Council and the European Parliament - Report on progress in Bosnia and Herzegovina well as of expanding the cooperation with third countries.
+These include, among others, the Security Union Strategy8, the Counter-Terrorism Agenda for the EU9, and the EU Strategy to tackle organised crime10.